fabri1983/signaling_server/README.md

 ```

 ### Generate valid token for secure endpoint usage
-Current videochat example uses insecure endpoint so any authorization is skipped.
-**If you want to use the secure endpoint then you will need to generate a valid JWT:**
 - First you need to get your user id.
 You can obtain it directly from the `User Id` input textbox form the videochat example page.
 - If you have opened a second window/tab for videochat then keep that new `User Id` too.
 - Visit [jwt.io](https://jwt.io) Debugger section, and generate a RSA256 token: